coderarjob/kpdfsync/README.md

 ![Screenshot](/docs/images/screenshot_alpha.png)

-I sometimes read PDF documents on my Kindle and anyone who does the same, knows that highlights and notes taken on the Kindle are not saved on the PDF file itself.
-This presents a huge problem archiving my notes and to redo the highlights and copy the notes manually on to the PDF later on is not practical for me.
+When reading PDF documents on Kindle, the major annoyance is that the it does not save the highlights and notes on the files themselves.

+As the highlights and notes can only seen on a Kindle, reading the PDF file in any other device is like reading the file from the start.
+This also means that I cannot have backup of the file (with the annotations from Kindle) or share it with anyone.

 This software tries to provide a solution. **kpdfsync** reads the ‘My Clippings.txt’ text file for the highlights and notes and then applies them in the correct place on a PDF file.